carlescliment/sinatra-personal-webpage/_posts/2015/a-pattern-for-processing-heterogeneous-data-sources.md

 end
 ```

 You'll see that I've replicated the construction of the field instances.
-I will understand that you give up at this point and stop reading this article.
-If you are still here, I must tell you this is going to get even worse.
+I will understand if you give up at this point and stop reading this article.
+If you are still here, I feel obliged to tell you this is going to get even worse.

 #### Extract fields by row

-Now we are going to operate the extraction considering the full row, instead of doing it field by field, the same way we did with the validation in the previous step.
+Now we are going to carry out the extraction taking the full row into consideration instead of doing it field by field, the same way we did with the validation in the previous step.
 In order to do this, we need to add a bit more stuff to the fields classes.

 ```